 Address cultural change.
-To achieve customer satisfaction, timely access to the right level of care and improved quality outcomes, the culture of the organization, its leaders and physician champions must be relentless in identifying opportunities to improve the customer experience for patients and attributed members overall.
-Examples include way-finding, staff, customer engagement and customer service skills, expanded primary care hours and locations, integration of behavioral health with primary care and timely access to the information required to enable selfmanagement and patient and family engagement in the care process.
-Engagement of physicians, nursing staff and all employees from security to food services to environmental services and "behind the scenes" team members such as central supply, ensures the necessary alignment of behavior and commitment across the organization that can create a more positive care experience, lower total cost of care and improve quality outcomes.
+To achieve customer satisfaction, timely access to the right level of care, and improved quality outcomes, the culture of the organization must encourage leaders and physician champions to be relentless in identifying opportunities to improve the customer experience for patients and attributed members overall.
+Examples include wayfinding, customer engagement initiatives, staff engagement and customer service skills, expanded primary care hours and locations, integration of behavioral health with primary care, and timely access to the information required to enable self-management and patient and family engagement in the care process.
+Engagement of physicians, nursing staff, and all employees from security to food services to environmental services and "behind the scenes" team members such as central supply, ensures the necessary alignment of behavior and commitment across the organization that can create a more positive care experience, lower total cost of care, and improve quality outcomes.